avery32/DS-4002-Project-3/README.md

 ## Section 2: Map of Documentation

 ## Section 3: Instructions for Reproducing
+## reminder to edit the folder names once the hierarchy is built

 ### 3.0 Assumptions
 - You are starting from the repository root (the same folder that contains `README.md`).
 - Python ≥ 3.9 is installed.